raspberrypilearning/octapi-public-key-cryptography/en/step_9.md

 - Press `F5` to run the code

-- You will be asked for the semi-prime number you would like to factor.
+- You will be asked for the semiprime number you would like to factor.
 Enter the number `2396059349` and press `Enter`.

 - You will be asked for the scale of the chunk size.
 Type in `1000` and press `Enter`.
-The search is done in "chunks" (i.e. blocks of primes), where the size of the chunk is based on the number of digits in the semi-prime, and the scale factor, in this case `1000`.
+The search is done in "chunks" (i.e. blocks of primes), where the size of the chunk is based on the number of digits in the semiprime, and the scale factor, in this case `1000`.

 ### Explanation
 You will see the following results: